nikhil286/FoodZest/README.md

 # FoodZest

-Food Ordering app for Internshala Android Training
+Food Ordering app for Internshala Android Development Training

+Url and token were provided by internshala itself.

-NOTE:- Replace your token in "Android->app->res->values->strings"
+NOTE:- **Replace your token in "Android->app->res->values->strings"**

+**Refer to Screenshots folder for UI**